8 Days Tanzania safari and tribes culture

 Day 6: Central Serengeti – Ngorongoro Crater

 After breakfast, we depart to the Ngorongoro Conservation area with game viewing on the route.
-You will stopover at a Maasai Boma, boasting a history dating back to the dawn of time of their life and culture.
-En route to Ngorongoro Conservation Area, you will visit the historic site of Olduvai Gorge (The Cradle of Mankind), where the world-famous archeologist, Dr. Leakey, discovered the remains of the early man.
-After visiting the Gorge and the small museum there, we continue to the Ngorongoro Crater.
+You will stop over at a Maasai Boma, boasting a history dating back to the dawn of their life and culture.
+En route to Ngorongoro Conservation Area, you will visit the historic site of Olduvai Gorge (The Cradle of Mankind), where the world-famous archaeologist, Dr Leakey, discovered the remains of the early man.
+After visiting the Gorge and the small museum, we continue to the Ngorongoro Crater.

 Day 7: Ngorongoro Crater Tour - Lake Eyasi

 After breakfast, we descend to the Crater floor for a game drive.
 Ngorongoro Crater is the largest collapsed volcanic crater in the world – 8,292 km2 of isolated natural beauty.
-A ring of extinct volcanoes surrounds Ngorongoro Crater and the floor, dotted with watering holes, shelters some 30,000 animals.
-You can expect to see lions, elephants, zebra, hippo, jackal, rhino, antelope,e, and many birds.
-The birds seen here include eagle, vulture, flamingo (in Lake Magadi), stork, sacred ibis, kori bustard, blacksmith plover, long-necked heron, and the cattle egret.
+A ring of extinct volcanoes surrounds Ngorongoro Crater, and the floor, dotted with watering holes, shelters some 30,000 animals.
+You can expect to see lions, elephants, zebra, hippos, jackals, rhinos, antelopes,e, and many birds.
+The birds seen here include the eagle, vulture, flamingo (in Lake Magadi), stork, sacred ibis, kori bustard, blacksmith plover, long-necked heron, and cattle egret.
 A picnic lunch will take place at a hippo pool.
 Later we ascend to the rim and depart for Lake Eyasi for your dinner and overnight stay.

 Day 8: Lake Eyasi Hunting with Hadzabe Bushmen - Arusha

 Before breakfast, you will be woken by your local guide, ready for a hunting safari with Hadzabe.
 The Hadzabe are the last of the hunter-gatherer tribes in Tanzania.
-You will be able to observe their daily lives and even join the men in hunting.
+You can observe their daily lives and even join the men in hunting.
 You will be searching for an animal to hunt using local weapons.
-(Remember this isn’t inside the national parks; it is outside the parks).
+(Remember, this isn’t inside the national parks but outside the parks).
 You will be back for breakfast and the preparation of a barbeque.
-You can share the meal with the Hadzabe who inhabit the region if you are interested.
-After lunch, we drive back to the agreed drop off point in Arusha.
+If you are interested, you can share the meal with the Hadzabe who inhabit the region.
+After lunch, we drive back to the agreed drop-off point in Arusha.

 *** End of Service ***